-In the apps you can even just click in the search box and you'll see suggestions.
+You can even just click in the search box, and you'll see suggestions.
 For example, the presentation you started yesterday.
 This is a quick way to get back to what you're working on.

 If you see what you’re looking for, just select it to open it.